microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Update-MgUserOnlineMeetingRegistrationCustomQuestion.md

 	)
 }
 # A UPN can also be used as -UserId.
-Update-MgUserOnlineMeetingRegistrationCustomQuestion -UserId $userId -OnlineMeetingId $onlineMeetingId -MeetingRegistrationQuestionId $meetingRegistrationQuestionId -BodyParameter $params
+Update-MgBetaUserOnlineMeetingRegistrationCustomQuestion -UserId $userId -OnlineMeetingId $onlineMeetingId -MeetingRegistrationQuestionId $meetingRegistrationQuestionId -BodyParameter $params
 ```

-This example shows how to use the Update-MgUserOnlineMeetingRegistrationCustomQuestion Cmdlet.
+This example shows how to use the Update-MgBetaUserOnlineMeetingRegistrationCustomQuestion Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS